-The only silicone hydrogel daily disposable with a next-generation material infused with ProBalance Technology™ to help maintain ocular surface homeostasis1
+The only silicone hydrogel daily disposable with a next-generation material infused with ProBalance Technology™ to help maintain ocular surface homeostasis to aid in minimizing symptoms of contact lens dryness1

 Still experience contact lens dryness*